LearnWithLlew/TestingFunctionalCodeKata.cpp/README.md

 # Goal

-The goal here is to get 100% of the lines and branches unit-tested in the code `TrigMath.h`.
+The goal here is to get 100% of the lines unit-tested in the code `TrigMath.h`.

-By branches, we mean that both the `true` and `false` paths of every expression in every `if` statement should be reached.
-This means that you will have more than one test per method.

 ## How-To